Experiencing the Australian Open: A Journey Worth Taking

 The heat changes everything.

+The courts radiate warmth.
+The air is heavy.
+You feel what the players are enduring.
 Watching Lorenzo Musetti live revealed how much faster and more physical the modern game truly is.

 One of the most electric atmospheres I experienced was Eliot Spizzirri vs. João Fonseca, where Brazilian fans turned 1573 Arena into a football stadium.